 Look what I made from no more than a yard of fabric.

-To my surprise the first shorts I made with this simple pattern fit me perfectly.
+In this tutorial, I will show you how to make two pairs of shorts.
+To my surprise, the first shorts I made with this simple pattern fit me perfectly.

 I couldn’t resist sewing these pajamas made with fun natural fabrics in exciting colors.
 I guess you have already seen my tutorial for the pajama bottoms.
 Now let’s make pajama tops.

 Headbands are cute hair accessories and often are not only practical but also fashionable.
-I found a few reasons for wearing (and sewing) headbands.
-They can absorb sweat and keep it from reaching the eyes when you are running or exercising.
+I found a few reasons for wearing (and sewing) headbands since they can absorb sweat and keep it from reaching the eyes when you are running or exercising.
 They also can keep unruly hair out of your face.

-In this YouTube sewing tutorial I will show you how to make a Halloween sewing project, an off-shoulder top with an open back and an applique.
+In this YouTube sewing tutorial, I will show you how to make a Halloween sewing project.
+It’s an off-shoulder top with an open back and applique.

-This is a sewing tutorial on DIY Halloween crafts – how to sew an interesting pillow for Halloween decor from 100% silk fabric.
+This is a sewing tutorial on DIY Halloween crafts.
+Learn how to sew an interesting pillow for Halloween decor from 100% silk fabric.

-DIY pillowcase is so easy task!
-Pillowcases don’t have sleeves, collars, facing, interfacing, darts, and curved lines, etc. Here is a tutorial to show you how easy it is to sew your own pure silk pillowcase.
+This DIY pillowcase is so easy!
+Pillowcases don’t have sleeves, collars, facings, interfacing, darts, or curved lines.
+Here is a tutorial showing how easy it is to sew your own pure silk pillowcase.

 Learn to sew a lined zippered pouch without dented corners.
-Check our YouTube video.
-Free PDF pattern of the pouch is available for download.
+Check our YouTube video and grab the free PDF pattern for the pouch.

-Tailor’s ham is a kind of a small pillow used for pressing seams and hems during garment construction.
-It’s a very convenient tool for pressing darts, pleats, princess seams, sleeves seams, etc. Here is a step-by-step tutorial how you can easily make it for all your sewing needs.
+A tailor’s ham is a kind of a small pillow used for pressing seams and hems during garment construction.
+It’s a very convenient tool for pressing darts, pleats, princess seams, sleeves seams, etc. Here is a step-by-step tutorial on how you can easily make one for all your sewing needs.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need it and follow me on Pinterest for more tips, tutorials, and inspiration!

 Ready to take the next step in your sewing journey?
-Check out more step-by-step tutorials from my blog and don’t forget to share on Facebook or Twitter!
+Check out more step-by-step tutorials from my blog and don’t forget to share on Facebook or Pinterest!